eliasgranderubio/dagda/README.md

 ```
     python3 dagda.py vuln --init
 ```
+The previous command can take several minutes for finishing so be patient.

-If you need repopulating your database for update with the new vulnerabilities and exploits, you only need rerun the previous command.
+If you need repopulating your database for updating with the new vulnerabilities and exploits, you only need rerun the previous command.

 Also, you can run queries on your personal database with `dagda.py vuln`.
 A usage example would be the next one:
 ```